-- Includes additional shares arising from dividend equivalents. - Awards granted in March 2013 are subject to service conditions and satisfactory completion of the AML DPA, as determined by the Committee.
+- 1 Includes additional shares arising from dividend equivalents. - 2 Awards granted in March 2013 are subject to service conditions and satisfactory completion of the AML DPA, as determined by the Committee.
 The AML DPA condition ended on the fifth anniversary of the award date. - At the date of the award (2 March 2015) the market value per share was £5.83.
-Shares equivalent in number to those that vest under the award (net of tax liabilities) must be retained 3 - for six months from the vesting date.
+Shares equivalent in number to those that vest under the award (net of tax liabilities) must be retained for six months from the vesting date.
 On 14 March 2018, the third tranche of the award vested.
 On that date, the market value per share was £6.9321.
 At the date of the award (29 February 2016), the market value per share was £4.60.
+Shares equivalent in number to those that vest under the award (net of tax liabilities) must be - 4 At the date of the award (29 February 2016), the market value per share was £4.60.
 Shares equivalent in number to those that vest under the award (net of tax liabilities) must be retained for six months from the vesting date.
 On 13 March 2018, the second tranche of the award vested.
 On that date, the market value per share was £7.0074.
 The balance will vest in 2019. - The non-deferred award vested immediately on 26 February 2018.
 Shares equivalent in number to those that vest under the award (net of tax liabilities) must be retained for one year from the vesting date.
 At the date of vesting, the market value per share was £7.2146.
 At the date of the award (27 February 2017), the market value per share was £6.50.
 Shares equivalent in number to those that vest under the award (net of tax liabilities) must be - retained for six months from the vesting date.
-The award will vest in five equal annual tranches commencing in March 2020. - Stuart Gulliver retired from the Board on 20 February 2018.
+The award will vest in five equal annual tranches commencing in March 2020. - 7 Stuart Gulliver retired from the Board on 20 February 2018.
 His total interests are as at his retirement date.
-John Flint's opening interests are as at 21 February 2018. the date he - The number of shares was determined using a market value per share of £7.234.
+John Flint's opening interests are as at 21 February 2018, the date he injured the Board. - 8 The number of shares was determined using a market value per share of £7.234.
 Shares equivalent in number to those that vest under the award (net of tax liabilities) must be retained for one year from the vesting date.
 The award will vest in five equal annual tranches commencing in March 2021.